 Keeping in mind that colleges look negatively at applicants who take gap years but do not have enough to show for it, it becomes essential to plan out your entire year – something you can do very effectively by simply following these 4 steps:

 Start Early: Like almost everything in life, a little head start never hurts.
 Come up with a tentative plan for the whole year before it even starts – that is, when you’re in the junior or senior year of high school.
-This will not only help you feel more confident about your plans, but also to stay organized by putting everything in a timeline.
+This will not only help you feel more confident about your plans but also stay organized by putting everything in a timeline.

 Do Your Research: After you know what you want to do, it is very important that you do your research.
 Find out everything – deadlines, requirements, fee structures – beforehand about any certificate programs you might plan to enroll in.
 Other than that, make sure you read up on any opportunities that might come up that could to your profile in any way.